Skip to main content

 What if I do not have health insurance after a car accident in NC?

 You still have options.
 Med-Pay on your auto policy covers medical bills regardless of fault.
 Emergency rooms cannot turn you away regardless of ability to pay (under EMTALA).
 Some doctors accept letters of protection, meaning they wait for payment from your settlement.
-Community health centers may offer reduced-cost care.
+NC hospitals are required to offer charity care -- federal law requires nonprofits to provide free care to patients at or below 200% of the Federal Poverty Level.
+Since December 2023, NC Medicaid covers adults up to 138% FPL.
 Do not avoid medical treatment because of cost concerns.

 What is the collateral source rule in NC?